CodePushGo/website/src/content/blog/en/alternative-to-voltbuilder.md

 title: Alternative to Voltbuilder
 description: >-
   Voltbuilder offers an easy way to convert web projects into native apps, but its pricing may not suit everyone.
-Capgo provides a cost-effective solution for handling OTA updates with ease.
+CodePushGo provides a cost-effective solution for handling OTA updates with ease.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'